amberstar/the-component-pattern/README.md

 We end up writing paranoid software, locking around data inside of our object because you never know when another thread is going to come along and access this data.
 To me, this is insanity!

-In OOP objects communicate on the basis of recorded facts.
-Messaging in the component pattern on the other hand is about communicating the facts as they are true.
+Messaging in the component pattern is about communicating facts as they are true.
 To that end what is important are the following:

 1. The existence of an output in context of some structure. (components) delivered as facts occur.
 2. The intention of the receiver to receive that output as facts occur.